KsquaredK/StartsWithQ/README.md

 This web app makes it easy for word game players to find and study obscure dictionary words they need in a pinch.
 Search for dictionary words that start with q, x, or z, and save them to private libraries for study purposes.

-Future versions will permit searching for words containing these three letters, and searching by length of word and which position search letter occurs in word.
+Future versions will permit searching for words which contain q, x, or z, and searching by length of word, and by which position the letter occurs in a word.
 Users will be able to sort their libraries alphabetically, by date saved, and by word length.

 ## Using this app